-The traffic that the number 1 article on Google search is way above what the rest of the websites that appear on the first page gets.
+The traffic that the number 1 article on Google Search is way above what the rest of the websites that appear on the first page get.

 - Have Less Competition: Another deciding factor for me in choosing the topic is when there’s not much competition.
 I also use Google Search to gauge this data.
 However, there are other tools that you can use to see the number of competitions.

 Aside from Google Search, I also use the following free tools to gauge the competition of the topic/keyword that I’d like to write about: